openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 Center, the famous Aveiro Geographical Delta, the biggest natural geographical delta in Europe).

-This isnâ€™t a formal meeting, but instead an effort to get the existing enthusiasts to know themselves personally, to have some fun and trade ideas.
+This isn’t a formal meeting, but instead an effort to get the existing enthusiasts to know themselves personally, to have some fun and trade ideas.
 During our Christmas Dinner we expect to receive input from our enthusiasts regarding the assembly of a Portuguese Task Force to handle our representation in the openSUSE International Community.

-Though we donâ€™t have a stone set script for the topics some of us would like to approach, I would like at least to approach the following ones:
+Though we don’t have a stone set script for the topics some of us would like to approach, I would like at least to approach the following ones:

-* **openSUSE Iberia** â€“ When I was superficially enrolled with the Fedora Project, Iâ€™ve tried to rebuild the Portuguese Community associated with the Spanish Community.
-It didnâ€™t happened back then, but I rejoiced in happiness when this possibility was approached by Javier Lorentte and directed to Carlos GonÃ§alves.
+* **openSUSE Iberia** – When I was superficially enrolled with the Fedora Project, I’ve tried to rebuild the Portuguese Community associated with the Spanish Community.
+It didn’t happened back then, but I rejoiced in happiness when this possibility was approached by Javier Lorentte and directed to Carlos Gonçalves.
 I am a great supporter of such initiative for the following reasons:

 >